JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 By Jack Szwergold

-**Quick Notes**: About the time my Big Wheel was stolen when I was 11 years old by the twos kids of a neighborhood drug dealer and how I stole it back.
-They lived in a shack behind the house the old lady with overgrown lilacs lived in.

-***

 I was 10 or 11.
 Whatever the age, I was too old to ride my Big Wheel, but I still did.

 Yeah, I might have caught myself in the reflection of the windows of Speedway drugs as I scooted around and looked slightly ridiculous, but I didn’t care.
 I liked riding my Big Wheel.